howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 > Deploy code to howlinbash.com

 The deploy option itself has three options
-- `stage` pushes my latest code to staging @ dev.howlinbash.com
+- `stage` pushes the latest code to staging @ dev.howlinbash.com
 - `live` switches the live code ( @ howlinbash.com ) with the staged code
 - `revert` reverses the switch just in case some bad code slips through

 The deploy system relies mainly on docker tags to move and switch docker images.

 The tags are:
 - `next` this is the latest image.
-The code I just wrote
+The latest code written
 - `current` this is the code you can currently see at howlinbash.com
 - `previous` the last website that was live

-While the above images live on [docker hub](https://hub.docker.com/) and are pushed and pulled from my local machine to my server, the next two images only live on the server and determine what is viewable at dev.howlinbash.com and howlinbash.com
+While the above images live on [docker hub](https://hub.docker.com/r/howlinbash/howlinbash) and are pushed and pulled from my local machine to my server, the next two images only live on the server and determine what is viewable at dev.howlinbash.com and howlinbash.com
 - `staging` the image viewable at dev.howlinbash.com
 - `live` the image viewable at howlinbash.com